nikolas/js-stalker/README.md

 var ip_addresses = ['127.0.0.1'];
 ```

 #### Block their city ####
-Forward visitors based on IP address or city, in JavaScript

 To block anyone in Seattle or Olympia:
 ```javascript
 var cities = ['Seattle', 'Olympia'];